-A sore throat usually goes after a few days.
+A sore throat (pharyngitis) usually goes after a few days.
 Simple treatments that you can buy can ease symptoms until the sore throat goes.
-Usually, you only need to see a doctor if symptoms are severe, unusual, or if they do not ease within three to four days.
+Usually, you only need to see a doctor if symptoms are severe, unusual, or if they do not ease within a week.

 What is a sore throat?